 It is geared towards artists, curators, researchers, writers and other arts professionals engaged with the field of artists’ moving image and is currently free to join.

-SUPERLUX provides access to a host of member-only benefits including a wide range of professional development and mentoring opportunities, bursaries, research facilities and digital learning resources.
-Delivered across Scotland, our regular professional development programme includes artist-led workshops, masterclasses, professional practice seminars, advice and mentoring sessions, social and networking forums and reading groups.
+SUPERLUX provides access to a host of member-only benefits including a wide range of professional development opportunities, bursaries, research facilities and digital learning resources.
+Delivered across Scotland, our regular professional development programme includes artist-led workshops, masterclasses, professional practice seminars, advice sessions, social and networking forums and reading groups.

 Contributors to the SUPERLUX programme have included Ameenah Ayub Allen, Erika Balsom, Katrina Brown, Benjamin Cook, Jamie Crewe, Kathryn Elkin, Kevin Jerome Everson, Sarah Forrest, Dan Kidner, Anja Kirschner, Duncan Marquiss, Liz Rosenfeld, Margaret Salmon, Deborah Stratman, Ed Webb-Ingall and Andrea Luka Zimmerman.

 What does SUPERLUX membership offer?

 - Access to our regular professional development events programme, including artist-led practical workshops, professional practice seminars and one-on-one advice sessions with LUX and LUX Scotland staff and invited guests, delivered at various locations across Scotland